A2 Media Studies Coursework

 Rain damaging the equipment

-As previously mentioned, we had selected a group member to keep the camera/equipment in their bag when going to/leaving locations.
+Prevention: As previously mentioned, we had selected a group member to keep the camera/equipment in their bag when going to/leaving locations.
 However if it were to start raining, than that selected group member would again place it in their bag.
-This would protect the camera or any other piece of equipment from rain/water damage.
+This would protect the camera or any other piece of equipment from rain/water damage. |

 Actors:

-Since we didn't get any consent from pedestrians or staff, we decided not to include them for our feature.
+The actors that were exposed were (myself, Ramsay Laifa, Charles Payne and Mohammed Saad).
+Since we didn't get any consent from pedestrians or staff, we decided not to include them for our feature. |

 No equipment to film with (no project) possible electrocution